Control 2.2: Environment Groups and Tier Classification

 |---|---|

-| 2.1 - Managed Environments | Environment-level governance that complements group rules |
+| 2.1 - Managed Environments | Prerequisite — only Managed Environments can join a group |

-| 2.15 - Environment Routing | Automatic maker placement into governed environments |
+| 2.15 - Environment Routing | Routes new makers into Zone 1 environments that inherit group rules automatically |

-| 1.5 - DLP and Sensitivity Labels | Data policies that complement group rules |
+| 1.5 - DLP and Sensitivity Labels | DLP policies complement group rules at the connector and data layer |

 Exception Criteria for Simplified Classification